 Subcontractors and Flow-down Requirements.
-Recipient shall ensure that its subcontractors, if any, also comply with above requirements with respect to public works/prevailing wage.
-Recipient shall ensure that all agreements with its contractors/subcontractors to perform work related to this Project contain the above terms regarding payment of prevailing wages on public works projects.
-Recipient shall be responsible for any failure of Recipient's subcontractors to comply with California prevailing wage and public works laws.
+Recipient shall ensure that its subcontractors and incentive recipients, if any, also comply with above requirements with respect to public works/prevailing wage.
+Recipient shall ensure that all agreements with its contractors/subcontractors and incentive recipients to perform work related to this Project contain the above terms regarding payment of prevailing wages on public works projects.
+Recipient shall be responsible for any failure of Recipient's subcontractors and incentive recipients to comply with California prevailing wage and public works laws.

 Indemnification and Breach.
-Any failure of Recipient or its subcontractors to comply with the above requirements shall constitute a breach of this Agreement that excuses the Energy Commission's performance of this Agreement at the Energy Commission's option, and shall be at Recipient's sole risk.
-In such a case, Energy Commission may refuse payment to Recipient of any amount under this Agreement and Energy Commission shall be released, at its option, from any further performance of this award or any portion thereof.
-By accepting this Agreement, and as a material term of this Agreement, Recipient agrees to indemnify the Energy Commission and hold the Energy Commission harmless for any and all financial consequences arising out of or resulting from the failure of Recipient and/or any of Recipient's subcontractors to pay prevailing wages or to otherwise comply with the requirements of prevailing wage law.
+Any failure of Recipient or its subcontractors or incentive recipients to comply with the above requirements shall constitute a breach of this Agreement that excuses the Energy Commission's performance of this Agreement at the Energy Commission's option, and shall be at Recipient's sole risk.
+In such a case, Energy Commission may refuse payment to, or request repayment by Recipient of any amount under this Agreement and Energy Commission shall be released, at its option, from any further performance of this award or any portion thereof.
+By accepting this Agreement, and as a material term of this Agreement, Recipient agrees to indemnify the Energy Commission and hold the Energy Commission harmless for any and all financial consequences arising out of or resulting from the failure of Recipient and/or any of Recipient's subcontractors or incentive recipients to pay prevailing wages or to otherwise comply with the requirements of prevailing wage law.

 Budget.
-Recipient's budget on public works projects must indicate which job classifications are subject to prevailing wage.
+Budgets on public works projects must indicate which job classifications are subject to prevailing wage.
 For detailed information about prevailing wage and the process to determine if the proposed project is a public work, Recipient may wish to contact the California Department of Industrial Relations (DIR) or a qualified labor attorney of their choice for guidance.